scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### TRUNCATE TABLE

-`TRUNCATE TABLE` command truncates a table.
+The `TRUNCATE TABLE` command truncates a table.

 #### Grammar